Au revoir les enfants: Plot

 During the winter of 1943–44, Julien Quentin, a student at a Carmelite boarding school in occupied France, is returning to school from vacation.
 He acts tough to the other students, but is actually a pampered boy who misses his mother deeply.
 Saddened to be returning to the monotony of boarding school, Julien's classes seem uneventful until Père Jean, the headmaster, introduces three new pupils.
 One of them, Jean Bonnet, is the same age as Julien.
 Like the other students, Julien at first despises Bonnet, a socially awkward boy with a talent for arithmetic and playing the piano.

 One night, Julien wakes up and finds Bonnet wearing a kippah and praying in Hebrew.
 After digging through his new friend's locker, Julien learns the truth.
 His real name is not Bonnet, but Kippelstein.
-Père Jean, a compassionate, sacrificing priest at the school, had agreed to grant secret asylum to hunted Jews.
+Père Jean, a compassionate, sacrificing priest at the school, had agreed to grant secret asylum to refugee Jews.
 After a game of treasure hunt, Julien and Jean bond and develop a close friendship.

 When Julien's mother visits on Parents' Day, Julien asks his mother if Bonnet, whose parents could not come, could accompany them to lunch at a gourmet restaurant.
 As they sit around the table, the talk turns to Julien's father, a factory owner.
 When Julien's brother asks if he is still for Marshal Pétain, Madame Quentin responds, "No one is anymore."
 The Milice arrive and attempt to expel a Jewish diner.
 When Julien's brother calls them "Collabos", the Milice commander is enraged and tells Madam Quentin, "We serve France, madam.
 He insulted us."
-But when a Wehrmacht officer coldly orders them to leave, the Milice officers grudgingly obey.
+When a Wehrmacht officer coldly orders them to leave, the Milice officers grudgingly obey.
 Julien's mother comments that the Jewish diner appears to be a very distinguished gentleman.
 She insists that she has nothing against Jews, but would not object if the socialist politician Léon Blum were hanged.